-The Wood And Shop Traditional Woodworking School is a center for educating beginner and advanced woodworkers, featuring a broad range of classes and instructors.
-The school is located just outside historic Charlottesville, Virginia (the closest woodworking school of its kind near the metro Washington DC area) and is just 18 minutes away from the Shenandoah National Park.
+The Wood And Shop Traditional Woodworking School is a center for educating beginner and advanced woodworkers, featuring a broad range of 1-6 day classes and instructors.
+The school is located just outside historic Charlottesville, Virginia, and is the closest woodworking school of its kind near the metro Washington DC and Richmond areas.
+It sits just 18 minutes away from the Shenandoah National Park.
 The school focuses mostly on using historical hand tools, but also incorporates modern techniques and modern styles.
 But one thing remains constant here: traditional quality and craftsmanship.
 Below is a list of classes currently offered at our woodworking school:

 Here at the Wood And Shop Traditional Woodworking School we feature some incredible woodworkers who also possess great teaching ability.
-Below are short bios of the teachers we have lined up for classes.
-If you feel like you’d be a good fit for teaching here, drop us a line here.
+Below are short bios of the teachers we have lined up for classes, and this video will show you the classes these instructors are teaching in 2019:

 The school is located in historic Albemarle County, Virginia, just 8 minutes away from the Charlottesville airport.
 It is also within reasonable driving distance from major metro areas such as Washington D.C., Richmond, Philadelphia, New York, Pittsburg, and Charlotte.
 Many of these areas are also connected to Charlottesville via the Amtrak rail line.

 The address of the school is 5700 Buffalo River Rd.
 Earlysville, Virginia 22936.

 Flying into the Charlottesville airport is quite often more affordable than flying into Washington D.C. or Richmond.